thunder-so/brochure/docs/guide/application.md

 # Applications

-An Application is the scafollding for your project codebase.
+An Application is the scafolding for your project codebase.
 Thunder relies on the AWS Cloud Development Kit (CDK) for its underlying features.

 The AWS Cloud Development Kit (CDK) is an open-source software development framework for defining cloud infrastructure.